iamdabe/iamdabe-home-assistant/button-card-templates/hourly-forecast/README.md

 1. Install button-card - highly recommend to-do so via HACS. [custom:button-card](https://github.com/custom-cards/button-card)
 2. Add the `template-sensor.yaml` config to your `configuration.yaml`.
 This is for retrieving the hourly forecast.
 Your will need to edit and change the target `entity_id: weather.home` to your weather entity.
 Restart HA or reload the template entities via Developer tools.
 3. To add a button card template to your dashboard you need to add them to the raw yaml of your dashboard.
 Edit your dashboard, click the 3 menu dots in the top right, then 'Raw Configuration editor'.
 This will edit the dashboard yaml.
 Paste the contents of `hourly-forecast.yaml` at the top. **Careful, editing this can corrupt your dashboard**.
-4. For the icons extract `icons.zip` to `www\weather` to your home assistant config folder.
+4. For the icons, extract `icons.zip` to `www\weather` of your home assistant config folder.
 5. Create a new card and use the code from one of the examples below.
 6. Admire your new hourly weather chart!